iic-jku/klayout-productivity-suite/README.md

 # KLayout Productivity Suite

-The *KLayout Productivity Suite* is a set of plugins to boost your layout productivity developed by the [**Department for Integrated Circuits (ICD), Johannes Kepler University (JKU)**](https://iic.jku.at).
+The *KLayout Productivity Suite* is a collection of plugins developed by the [**Department for Integrated Circuits (ICD), Johannes Kepler University (JKU)**](https://iic.jku.at) to enhance your layout design productivity.

-This add-on is a meta-package, that can be installed in KLayout's Package Manager.
-It will then automatically install all the plugins as `dependencies` in the `grain.xml`.
+This add-on acts as a meta-package that can be installed in KLayout's Package Manager.
+Once installed, it automatically pulls in all the plugins as `dependencies` through the `grain.xml`.

-In alphabetical order:
+Included plugins (alphabetically):

    * https://github.com/iic-jku/klayout-align-tool
    * https://github.com/iic-jku/klayout-auto-backup